 The Complete Guide to Keeping Isopods

-This guide explains everything you need to know about keeping isopods successfully, including habitat setup, feeding, humidity, breeding, and colony maintenance.
+This guide covers everything you need to know about keeping isopods successfully, including species choice, enclosure setup, feeding, humidity, breeding, and colony care.

 What Are Isopods?

 Isopods are small crustaceans related to shrimp and crabs.
-Many species live in forests and humid environments where they feed on decaying organic matter such as leaf litter and rotting wood.
+The species commonly kept in the hobby are terrestrial forms that live in sheltered, humid environments and feed on decaying organic matter such as leaf litter and rotting wood.

-If you're curious about their evolutionary relationships, you may also enjoy reading Are Isopods Related to Shrimp and Are Isopods Related to Crabs.
+If you want a deeper biology angle, you can also read Are Isopods Related to Shrimp and Are Isopods Related to Crabs.

 Choosing the Right Isopod Species